Michigan's 14th congressional district

 Michigan's 14th congressional district was a congressional district that stretched from eastern Detroit westward to Farmington Hills, then north to the suburb of Pontiac.
 From 1993 to 2013, it was based entirely in Wayne County.

 It was last represented by Brenda Lawrence.

 According to Michigan's law on redistricting, the highest numbered district must be in the southeast corner of the state.
-However, despite being the highest numbered district, the 14th district was not in the southeast corner of the state; the 7th district was.
+However, despite being the highest numbered district, the 14th district was not in the southeast corner of the state during its final decade of existence; the 7th district was.

 After the 2020 U.S. census, Michigan's 14th district was removed in the 2020 United States redistricting cycle.

 Future

-The district became obsolete, after the 2022 United States House of Representatives elections, as Michigan lost one district, due to reappointment after the 2020 United States census.
+The district became obsolete, after the 2022 United States House of Representatives elections, as Michigan lost one district, due to reapportionment after the 2020 United States census.

-Recent election results in statewide races
+Election results from statewide races

 History

 In the 1960s, the 14th congressional district consisted of Hamtramck, the northeast portion of Detroit, Harper Woods and the Grosse Pointes.
 The 1964 redistricting that created these boundaries placed Lucien Nedzi, who had represented the old 14th district, in the same congressional district as fellow Democratic incumbent Harold Ryan.
 Nedzi was the more liberal of the two Democrats, and won the primary.
 In the 1972 redistricting, East Detroit and Warren south of 10 Mile Road were added to the district while some of the district in Detroit was moved to other districts.
 Prior to the 1972 redistricting, the majority of voters in the district were residents of Detroit.
 The 1972 redistricting changed the district from having a population based on the 1970 census that was 10% African American to one that was 3% African American, what with 70,000 or more residents added from East Detroit and Warren, with the latter city as a place where black families could in 1970 literally be counted with one's fingers.

 At the same time, the percentage of people who were either immigrants or had at least one parent who was an immigrant fell from 46% to 37%.
 This was more a reflection of the fact that the residents of Warren and East Detroit at the time were in many cases literally the children and grandchildren of the residents of north-east Detroit and Hamtramck.
 Those born in Poland or with at least one parent born there fell from 12% to 9% of the population, the same group for Canadians fell from 7% to 6% the Italian group held steady at 6% while the German group actually rose from 4% to 6%.
 Since all these figures are based on the 1970 census, the changes reflect differences between the areas added and dropped, not any population movement.